-This year, the Season of Remembering, from All Souls’ to Remembrance Day, has an added poignancy and there is special need in our communities to pause, reflect and remember.
+The Season of Remembering, from All Souls’ to Remembrance Day, has an added poignancy since the Pandemic, and there is special need in our communities to pause, reflect and remember.
 There is increasing recognition of the need to process our losses to prevent negative outcomes later on down the line (such as job loss, relationship breakdown, mental ill health).

 An All Souls’ Day service will be on or near 2nd November and will remember those who have died at any time and in any way; a Remembrance Service around 11th November will be specifically about people who have died in the world wars or armed service; a ‘Thanksgiving and Remembering’ service, or special remembering activity, can be held with any focus and at any time.
 Loss is often compounded and any specific service or activity will remind people of unresolved past or present loss and pain.
 There is often a need to ‘do’ something and to ‘mark’ a loss to help to bring closure and healing.

 Below are some resources which you can use to plan and publicise your activities.
 They include editable invitations and posters to let people in your community know that you are offering special services or activities to give time and space for reflection for those grieving.
 Creative ideas and liturgies are also included and give away helpful resources.
 Do let us know of others that could be shared.

 You may like to use the below invitations and posters which are editable to enable you to add details of your service or activity, your church’s logo and website, etc.